tensorflow/tensorflow/g3doc/LangRef.md

           | if-inst-head `else` `{` inst* `}`
 ```

-The `if` instruction in an ML Function restricts execution to a subset of the
+The `if` instruction restricts execution to a subset of the loop iteration space
-loop iteration space defined by an integer set (a conjunction of affine
+defined by an integer set (a conjunction of affine constraints).
+A single `if`
-constraints).
-A single `if` may have a number of optional `else if` clauses, and
+may have a number of optional `else if` clauses, and may end with an optional
-may end with an optional `else` clause.
+`else` clause.

 The condition of the `if` is represented by an [integer set](#integer-sets) (a
 conjunction of affine constraints), and the SSA values bound to the dimensions